 As all writers know at this point, the great changes in the publishing industry in the past 10 – 15 years have made it possible for authors, like artists in the music world, to become their own producers.
 Independent publishing has its pros and cons.

-The pros of this publishing state of affairs are obvious:
+The pros of independent publishing are obvious:

 first, as an indie author you have greater freedom over what you create; and

 second, as an indie author you have greater control over your career.

 The cons of independent publishing are perhaps just as obvious:

 first, as an indie author you now have to take responsibility for every aspect of your career.
 There’s no more sitting at your desk, writing your story then sending it off to an editor in New York and waiting to get the revision letter after which you respond to questions from the publicity department;

 second, there’s no more receiving an advance from the publisher and then getting royalty checks down the line.
 As an indie author you now put your money upfront with only the hope of recouping the investment.